Starting out

 14. Whatever you do, enjoy yourself!

 Footnote: We are sometimes asked about the legal position on being naked.
-There has been a positive exercise between the College of Policing, the Director of Public Prosecutions and British Naturism to prevent the misuse of Public Order legislation and to guide call handlers.
+There was a positive exercise between the College of Policing, the Director of Public Prosecutions and British Naturism in 2018 to prevent the misuse of Public Order legislation and to guide call handlers.
 Naturism is seen as a philosophical belief (not unlike like a religion, but without all the rules) and naturists have a right to freedom of expression.
-This pdf document summarises it neatly: https://library.college.police.uk/docs/nudity.pdf.
+The advice was slightly updated in 2024.
+This pdf document summarises it neatly: https://library.college.police.uk/docs/college-of-policing/C849IO118-public-nudity-aid-revised.pdf.
 Here is a link button: